Izhmash SV-98

 9.06 inches, and the entire weapon is also somewhat longer.

-night vision or laser aiming devices may also be used.
+laser aiming devices may also be used.

 The VSK-94 also retains the iron sights of the 9A-91 rifle.